 |

-When there are no further questions, the voting Examination Committee members will discuss and vote yes or no on the question whether or not the dissertation and its defense are acceptable.
-Those committee members who find the dissertation acceptable must also indicate whether the dissertation is acceptable as is, or requires minor corrections or minor modifications.
+When there are no further questions, the voting Examination Committee members will discuss and vote yes or no on the question of whether or not the dissertation and its defense are acceptable.
+Those committee members who find the dissertation acceptable must also indicate whether the dissertation is acceptable as is, or whether it requires editorial corrections or minor revisions.

 ---|---|